isomerpages/seab-corp/news/press-releases/_posts/2018-12-17-post-Release of 2018 Singapore Cambridge GCE N(A) & N(T) Level Examination Results.md

 have the option of applying for the Direct-Entry Scheme to Polytechnic Programme (DPP).</p>
 <p>8.
 The DPP prepares Secondary 4 N(A) students for progression into selected
-polytechnic diploma courses via a two-year Higher Nitec programme at the Institute of Technical Education (ITE).
-Under the DPP, students who successfully complete their Higher Nitec course and attain the minimum qualifying Grade Point Average (GPA) are guaranteed a place in a polytechnic diploma course mapped to their Higher Nitec course.</p>
+polytechnic diploma courses via a two-year <em>Higher Nitec</em> programme at the Institute of Technical Education (ITE).
+Under the DPP, students who successfully complete their <em>Higher Nitec</em> course and attain the minimum qualifying Grade Point Average (GPA) are guaranteed a place in a polytechnic diploma course mapped to their <em>Higher Nitec</em> course.</p>
 <p>9.
 About 1,200 DPP places will be offered across all three ITE Colleges.
 Applications for the DPP will open on 17 December 2018.
 For more information, please refer to https://www.ite.edu.sg/wps/portal/definitely-dpp/.</p>